 CAN MY SON GET SERVICE HOURS IF HE VOLUNTEERS TO HELP AT CAMPS AND CLINICS?

 Yes!
 We are a 501C3 and if he’s age eligible and helps out, we’ll get him hours!

 WHEN DOES EVERYTHING START?

-The beauty of this program is that every team operates a little differently based specifically on the team wants and needs.
-Typically, we start playing ball in early fall and end in early summer.
-We will leave it up to the individual coaches to speak with their players and families and come up with a schedule that is best for the majority of the team.
+The beauty of this program is that every team operates a little differently based on the team wants and needs.
+Typically, we start playing ball in early fall and end in early summer, but we will leave it up to the individual coaches to speak with their players and families and come up with a schedule that is best for them.

 WHAT ARE THE COMMON THREADS AMONG ALL OF THE DIFFERENT TEAMS?

 We started this program, so we could share resources and best develop talent.
 Every team will wear the same uniforms, study the same signs, learn the same defensive plays, practice the same methods and take the same exams.
 All of the coaches will speak the same language and share the same philosophy.
 Having players be interchangeable is a key component to the success of this program.
 A 10U AAA player will have no problem playing on a 10U Majors team and a 13U Majors player will have no problem playing on a 14U AAA team.
 They will just need their equipment and to be told by the coach where he’s playing.